pwang649/myWiki/docs/Code/Parallel_Computation/Labs/Lab2.md

 ### The Local Output Variables Method

 - This method of parallelizing matrix multiplication is analogous to the block-based method.
-It partitions the output matrix into blocks based on the number of threads user wants, and then assign each block to a thread for independent computation.
+It partitions the output matrix into blocks based on the number of threads the user wants and then assigns each block to a thread for independent computation.

 - $p \times p$ threads, each thread $(i,j)$ “owning” the computation of a $C(i,j)$ block, is responsible for calculating its matrix product of corresponding tile from $A$ and $B$ and write the results to $C(i,j)$.